gondolieri-coop/catalogue-chimerical/content/en/items/jewelry/pin/hearthknowing-pin.md

 ---
 title: Hearthknowing Pin
-description: This thick shaped pin is carved from Pentolan marble and decorated with licking flames.
+description: This thick pin is carved from Pentolan marble and decorated with licking flames, proportions pleasantly exaggerated.
 Picking it up elicits a powerful wave of heat to shoot through the body....
 draft: false
 ---

 ## Hearthknowing Pin

-This thick shaped pin is carved from Pentolan marble and decorated with licking flames.
+This thick pin is carved from Pentolan marble and decorated with licking flames, proportions pleasantly exaggerated.
 Picking it up elicits a powerful wave of heat to shoot through the body.

-The wearer of this pin can take it off and touch it to any flame.
+Donated by a drakerider seeking enlightenment, I was able to confirm the effects of this work via simple experimentation: the wearer can take this pin off and touch it to any flame.
 While worn, they can sense the presence of anyone who can see those flames.